Skip to content

 1. Seasonality selection — greedily builds the best seasonality grouping (single columns or conjunctive groups like [day_of_week, hour]).
 It is scored by a leak-free, walk-forward held-out residual reduction probe: for each candidate grouping it measures how much conditioning on that seasonal key tightens the per-group center/scale the detector actually applies, using a band-width-aware Gaussian negative-log-likelihood evaluated on held-out CV folds.
 The no-seasonality baseline scores exactly 0; a grouping is accepted only if it improves by a margin and improves in the majority of folds.
 Over-fragmented groupings fall back to the global statistics and so cannot win mechanically.
 (This replaces the old flag-rate detection objective, which was biased against seasonality and often chose “none” even on genuinely seasonal metrics.) force_seasonality pins the grouping and skips this stage; seasonality_candidates restricts which columns it may use.

-2. Detector ordering — a distribution-suitability vote orders the candidate detector types most-promising-first.
+2. Detector ordering — a distribution-suitability vote orders the candidate detector types most-promising-first, including a mildly conservative entry for autoreg that favors clean/normal data.
 The vote is advisory only: it never excludes a type.
-The grid search evaluates all windowed statistical detectors (mad / zscore / iqr) and cross-validation picks the winner, so a heuristic can no longer drop the detector that would have scored best.
+The grid search evaluates all four types (mad / zscore / iqr / autoreg) and cross-validation picks the winner, so a heuristic can no longer drop the detector that would have scored best. autoreg is swept via its own axis set — threshold, lags, stabilization and window size only, with no recency weighting, detrend or seasonality (v1 rejects seasonality_components) — not the windowed one.

-3. Grid search — a bounded coordinate sweep per detector type (threshold → recency weighting, and when it’s adopted a half-life sweep → detrend, gated by a trend test → window size), followed by a final threshold re-sweep at the chosen window that fixes the threshold↔window coupling (the optimal threshold depends on window size, but threshold is chosen first against a seed window).
+3. Grid search — a bounded coordinate sweep per detector type (threshold → recency weighting, and when it’s adopted a half-life sweep → detrend, gated by a trend test → stabilization → window size), followed by a final threshold re-sweep at the chosen window that fixes the threshold↔window coupling (the optimal threshold depends on window size, but threshold is chosen first against a seed window).
 The threshold grid includes high “near-suppress” rungs — sigma 2.5 / 3 / 3.5 / 4 / 5 / 6 (mad / zscore) and Tukey 1.5 / 2 / 3 / 4 / 6 (iqr) — so a heavy-tailed metric can widen its band under the flag-rate budget instead of being trapped flagging its legitimate tail.
+The stabilization axis tries stabilization: clamp — winsorizing a flagged point’s contribution to later windows so a sustained incident can’t widen the band and mask its own tail — and adopts it only when it clears the same cross-validated score margin as the other axes.

 4. Window selection — sweeps window sizes in natural seasonal units; on a near-tie the choice is trend-gated.
 A stationary series prefers the larger window (“more history is better”); under a detected trend / regime shift it prefers the smaller window (a fresher baseline that tracks the current level instead of averaging in stale history).
-Supervised runs also sweep consecutive_anomalies for the alert window.
+Supervised runs also sweep the alert window: first consecutive_anomalies alone (1-D), then a 2-D sweep of anomaly_window × min_anomaly_share OR-ed with that chosen consecutive rule, adopted only on a strictly greater score (a tie keeps the consecutive-only rule, so existing tunes stay byte-stable).
+An adopted pair is emitted as an exact-seconds anomaly_window + min_anomaly_share.

 Cross-validation is walk-forward (expanding-window) throughout; because the windowed detector is causal, detect() runs once per candidate and each fold is scored by slicing the results (no leakage, no per-fold recompute).